The famous classic

 How to get the best car insurance

-If you’re looking to switch insurance companies to save money and get better coverage, Jerry can help.
+If you’re looking to switch insurance companies to save money and get better coverage,

 A licensed broker, Jerry does all the hard work of finding the cheapest quotes from the top name-brand insurance companies and buying new car insurance.
 Jerry will even cancel your old policy for you.